ar-visions/A/README.md

 a lazy loading regime is there for insuring ordered initialization.

-A-type has the exact same schema as silver objects in terms of features (proto, class, mod), intern and public
+A-type has the exact same schema as silver objects in terms of features (proto, class, mod), intern and public.  as such we will be ABI compatible (there is just the issue of multiple context args in the silver spec)

-public arguments are introspectable as well as constructable with names. there can be a 'property' idea that remains introspectable but not constructable by name. for 1.0.0 we want it simple.

-projects this applies to:

-silver 0.44 implements the import keyword alone.  so with this we have ability to, build our C apps with A-type amongst all externals

-this would need to select in your .c, how cute...
+public arguments are introspectable, and intern are only accessible inside the module.  we effectively partition the interns at the end of the struct, so that it may be design-compatible with users.

 Orbiter
-simple agent atm (not updated in months will update very very shortly)

-[https://github.com/ar-visions/orbiter.git]
+an IDE being built with silver (was C++) [https://github.com/ar-visions/orbiter.git]

 Hyperspace
-spatial dev kit, ai module & training scripts at the moment no data. the use-case here is go pro or xavier based dev.  it has cross compilation ability in the ion::dx build system
+spatial dev kit, ai module & training scripts [https://github.com/ar-visions/hyperspace.git]

-[https://github.com/ar-visions/hyperspace.git]